Rd-Rana/Kaggle-Course-Python/README.md

 Date: 02-03-2023
 - Lesson-5: Loops and List Comprehensions => For and while loops, and a much-loved Python feature: list comprehensions

+Date: 03-03-2023
+- Lesson-6: Strings and Dictionaries => Working with strings and dictionaries, two fundamental Python data types